Skip to contents

 Putting it All Together

-Putting it all together then, we’ll now use bothe the diffusion and taxis data to simulate movement over one time step of the model
+Putting it all together then, we’ll now use both the diffusion and taxis data to simulate movement over one time step of the model

 movement_matrix <- adjacent * ((D * delta_t / delta_d^2) * exp((delta_t * habitat_difference) / delta_d))